-An employee who is eligible in accordance with Section B. above, and who has first qualified for an attendance incentive payment as provided in Section C. and who is certified by the Department in accordance with Section A. above as having successfully met or exceeded, after completion of the probationary period, the performance test standards during the fiscal year, shall be entitled to a lump sum physical fitness incentive payment of \$150.00, except that the amount of the physical incentive payment earned by the eligible employee who has qualified for the maximum attendance incentive payment as provided in Section C. above by using no sick leave in the fiscal year shall be \$300.00.
+A career employee who is eligible in accordance with Section B. above, and who has first qualified for an attendance incentive payment as provided in Section C. and who is certified by the Department in accordance with Section A. above as having successfully met or exceeded, after completion of the probationary period, the performance test standards during the fiscal year, shall be entitled to a lump sum physical fitness incentive payment of \$150.00, except that the amount of the physical incentive payment earned by the eligible employee who has qualified for the maximum attendance incentive payment as provided in Section C. above by using no sick leave in the fiscal year shall be \$300.00.
+ARU employees who complete and pass the annual mandatory ARU Physical Fitness Test will qualify for the Physical Incentive Payment if qualified in sections B. and C. above.